kstoreyf/academic-website/README.md

 ### How to update

+- First, make sure you have the proper gems installed.
+If the below commands don't work, check out the [jekyll instructions](https://jekyllrb.com/docs/).
 - Make edits in local git repo.
 - From repo directory, run `bundle exec jekyll serve`.
 Navigate to [http://localhost:4000/ksf](http://localhost:4000/ksf/) to preview (don't forget the final backslash!).
 - When done with edits, run `bundle exec jekyll build`.
 (If you forget this, things will break and it might not be clear why!)